The Ultimate In Birding Tours

 5 Days Group Size Limit 7

-Birdquest’s Cambodia & Laos birding tours visit two little-visited Asian countries that between them hold a superb selection of special birds.
-Cambodia, which for a time was held in a time-warp by its troubled past, has managed to hold onto large and vulnerable birds like Giant Ibis and White-shouldered Ibis which were rendered extinct elsewhere, while reclusive Laos has its own bird specialities.
+Birdquest’s Cambodia birding tours with Laos extension visit two little-visited Asian countries that, between them, hold a superb selection of special birds.
+Cambodia, which for a time was held in a time-warp by its troubled past, has managed to hold onto large and vulnerable birds like Giant Ibis and White-shouldered Ibis, which were rendered extinct elsewhere, while reclusive Laos has its own bird specialities.

 Fortunately, throughout these troubles, much of Cambodia’s natural and cultural heritage remained intact, although logging is now proceeding at an alarming rate and so one fears for the future of a number of Cambodia’s special birds.
 Nowadays, with travel both safe and easy, this fascinating country receives a good deal of attention from cultural tourists, eager to visit the amazing temples of Angkor Wat.